jorgedelafuente/event-planner-app/README.md

 # Get Started

-As a guest user you can login with the following credentials (user@user.com 123456).
+As a guest user you can login with the credentials found below:
+Guest credentials: guest@guest.com 123456

 Access to repo available on request.